myriadrf/LimeADPD/docs/configuration/limesdr-pcie-5g.rst

    * The U.FL connector J5 is used as channel B DPD monitoring input.
 It is connected to LMS3 RX2_W input.
    * The channel B RX input is U.FL connector RX2(J2), connected to LMS1 RX2_H input port.

-For DPD demonstration, one of the TX outputs is connected to PA input and after the PA to RF coupler.
+* For DPD demonstration, for selected channel,
+   * TX output (LMS1 TX 1) is connected to RF coupler input.
+   * RF coupler output is connected to Spectrum Analyser RF input.
+   * RF coupler coupling output is fed to DPD monitoring input (connected to LMS3 RX W input).
+   * At DPD monitoring input, at board LimeSDR-PCIe-5G side, the 10 dB RF attenuator is placed for attenuation of RF coupler coupling output.
-The other TX output can be terminated with 50 Ohms.
+   * The other channel TX output can be terminated with 50 Ohms.

-RF coupling outputs are over 10-20 dB RF attenuators fed to two LMS3 receive inputs, which are used as DPD monitoring path inputs.

 LMS1 DPD Software Configuration
 -------------------------------